sksamuel/avro4s/README.md

 * Boilerplate free deserialization of Avro to classes

 ## Changelog
+* 1.6.3 - Fixed issue with decimal schema using strings instead of ints for scale and precision
 * 1.6.2 - Removed unused imports, fixed compiler warnings
 * 1.6.1 - Fixed bug when using Option with a default value of None.
 Updated sbt generator.
 Added better way to discrimate between tpyes (Ilya Epifanov).
 Optimized reflection lookup @simonsouter.
 * 1.6.0 - Added support for Coproducts (see section on coproducts) @SohumB.
 Added support for value classes.
 Bumped 2.12 cross build to M4.